 Whilst they have a reputation for being aloof, this is more a calm reserve with strangers.
 They are very loving and loyal to members of their family.

-This quiet reserve also means that they are likely to be less distracted by other people when you want them to focus on your when walking together.
+This quiet reserve also means that they are likely to be less distracted by other people when you want them to focus.

-The Standard Poodle can be a sensitive dog, who will cringe or cower if you raise your voice to her.
-She is best handled gently, reflecting her own soft and adorable nature.
+Additionally, they can be a sensitive dog, who will cringe or cower if you raise your voice to her.
+Thus, she is best handled gently, reflecting her own soft and adorable nature.

 If you are not a fan of barking, then make sure to never react to your dog woofing.

 Standard Poodle training is something that both the dog and owner can really enjoy and benefit from.
-As originally working bred dogs, they excel at co-operating with their handlers and have a great capacity for physical activity.
+In fact, Standard Poodles excel at co-operating with their handlers and have a great capacity for physical activity.

-They learn very quickly and can be taught numerous tricks as well as taking part in a wide range of canine hobbies.
+They also learn very quickly and can be taught numerous tricks and take part in a wide range of canine hobbies.

 As sensitive dogs, they work most effectively when trained using positive reinforcement methods.

 It is vital that you regularly exercise your Standard Poodle, if you want to keep him fit and happy.
-They will happily walk, jog, run or play fetch with you every day.
+As examples, they will happily walk, jog, run or play fetch with you every day.

-Standard Poodle health can be very good, if you manage to avoid the genetic diseases that can cause problems for the breed.
+However, Standard Poodle health can be very good, if you manage to avoid the genetic diseases.

-In the US make sure both parents’ hips are graded ‘Excellent’ or ‘Good’.
+For instance, if you are In the US, make sure both parents’ hips are graded “Excellent” or “Good”.
 The breed median for a Poodle in the UK is 11, so only buy a puppy from parents whose scores are both under 11.
 The lower the better.